UNINETTSigma2/documentation/jobs/guides/tensorflow_gpu.md

 <div class="alert alert-success">
 	<h6>Tip:</h6>
 	<p>
-		When loading modules pressing '&lttab&gt' gives you autocomplete options
+		When loading modules pressing <code>&lttab&gt</code> gives you autocomplete options
 	</p>
 </div>

 <div class="alert alert-success">
 	<h6>Tip:</h6>
 	<p>
-		It can be useful to do an initial 'module purge' to ensure nothing from previous experiments is loaded before loading modules for the first time.
+		It can be useful to do an initial <code>module purge</code> to ensure nothing from previous experiments is loaded before loading modules for the first time.
 	</p>
 </div>